Table of contents

 Square cannot provide advice on tax issues.
 This article is for educational purposes and does not constitute legal, tax, or financial advice.
 For specific advice applicable to your business, please contact a professional.

-A franchise tax is a tax that some state governments charge as a fee for doing business in that state.
-If you make enough sales, have employees, or register in certain states, you may be required to file and pay a franchise tax.
-Here’s more information on how franchise taxes work so you can take steps to stay compliant and avoid falling on the wrong side of the law accidentally.
+If you have employees, make enough sales, or register in certain states, you may be required to file and pay a franchise tax.
+Here’s more information on what franchise tax is, states with franchise tax, and how franchise taxes work so you can take steps to stay compliant and avoid falling on the wrong side of the law accidentally.

 What is franchise tax?

 Franchise tax is a tax imposed on businesses by state governments as a fee for doing business in the state.
-Only some states require franchise tax.
-However, several states, including states that are popular for business registration, do impose franchise taxes, including California, Delaware, Illinois, and Texas.
+The name “franchise tax” may be misleading – it is NOT a tax exclusive to franchises.
+Franchise taxes may also be known as privilege taxes.
+Only some states have franchise tax, including several that are popular for business registration, including California, Delaware, Illinois, and Texas.

 A franchise tax may be imposed by your business’s home state or other states where you operate.
-The rules for who has to pay franchise taxes and franchise tax rates vary widely by state.
+The rules for who must pay franchise taxes and franchise tax rates vary widely by state.

 Franchise tax isn’t the same as income tax, use tax, sales tax, or payroll tax.
 In some states you may owe a combination of these taxes, including franchise tax, so it’s not safe to assume that you don’t owe franchise taxes in a state until you, a trusted accountant, or another qualified financial professional confirms it’s not required.